-- than a B for their Pediatric or Adult Externship, the student will need to retake the course at a different site and they will not accrue clinical hours for the course in which the non-passing grade was assigned. - Using disrespectful, harassing, aggressive, or otherwise unprofessional behavior with colleagues, supervisors, or clients.
-If evidence exists to indicate that a student clinician has behaved disrespectfully or inappropriately aggressively, they will meet with the Externship Supervisor, Externship Coordinator, and Center Director to discuss the concerns and the student clinician will be required to complete readings about professional interactions and will practice appropriate communication strategies to use in the workplace with the Externship Supervisor, Externship Coordinator, and Center Director until they are satisfied that the concern has been resolved.
+- Incompetent service delivery: If students do not respond to short-term interventions administered by their Externship Supervisors, they may be asked to complete additional training (e.g., taking an Education or Psychology course; completing an additional evidence-based practice assignment related to a client, viewing an ASHA webinar in a topic area related to the student's area of concern).
+Additional training options may be organized by the Center Director or Externship Coordinator, at the request of the Externship Supervisor.
+If such interventions are not sufficient and if the student earns a grade lower than a B for their Pediatric or Adult Externship, the student will need to retake the course at a different site and they will not accrue clinical hours for the course in which the non-passing grade was assigned. - Using disrespectful, harassing, aggressive, or otherwise unprofessional behavior with colleagues, supervisors, or clients: If evidence exists to indicate that a student clinician has behaved disrespectfully or inappropriately aggressively, they will meet with the Externship Supervisor, Externship Coordinator, and Center Director to discuss the concerns and the student clinician will be required to complete readings about professional interactions and will practice appropriate communication strategies to use in the workplace with the Externship Supervisor, Externship Coordinator, and Center Director until they are satisfied that the concern has been resolved.
 Additionally, the student's semester Externship grade will be reduced by one letter grade; students who fall below the B level as a result of the grade reduction may have to retake the Externship course.
-Questions of harassment will be directed to the College's attorney and, in very serious cases, could be grounds for dismissal from the program and the College. - The concern and related action plan will be documented in Starfish by the Externship Coordinator and will be followed up by the Externship Coordinator.
+Questions of harassment will be directed to the College's attorney and, in very serious cases, could be grounds for dismissal from the program and the College.

+The concern and related action plan will be documented in Starfish via an MS-SLP Student Success Plan by the Externship Coordinator and will be followed up by the Externship Coordinator.

-Students who engage in major HIPAA violations (e.g., knowingly sharing protected health information, accessing charts of clients who are not on their caseload without following proper reporting procedures, etc.) will receive a grade letter reduction for their final semester Externship grade in addition to other sanctions specified by the Externship site's policies.
+• Students who engage in major HIPAA violations (e.g., knowingly sharing protected health information, accessing charts of clients who are not on their caseload without following proper reporting procedures, etc.) will receive a grade letter reduction for their final semester Externship grade in addition to other sanctions specified by the Externship site's policies.
 If this reduction results in an Externship grade lower than a B, the student will have to retake the course before graduating from the program.
 Students will not receive clinical hours for Externship work for which a non-passing grade was assigned.